hpe-storage/scod/docs/csi_driver/using.md

 ```

 !!! note
     The `accessModes` may be set to `ReadWriteOnce`, `ReadWriteMany` or `ReadOnlyMany`.
 It's expected that the application handles read/write IO, volume locking and access in the event of concurrent block access from multiple nodes.
+Consult the [Alletra 6000 CSP documentation](../container_storage_provider/hpe_alletra_6000/index.md#limitations) if using `ReadWriteMany` raw block volumes with FC on Nimble, Alletra 5000 or 6000.

 Mapping the device in a `Pod` specification is slightly different than using regular filesystems as a `volumeDevices` section is added instead of a `volumeMounts` stanza: